VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Methodology

-\textbf{Vision-Based Filtering.} The final step validates that \(A^*_j\) is visually grounded in \(F\) and that \(F\) and \(C\) together provide sufficient information to correctly answer \(Q_j\).
-While text-based filtering operates purely on textual information, it cannot verify two critical aspects: (i) whether \(A^*_j\) is actually supported by visual evidence in \(F\), and (ii) whether the information in \(F\) and \(C\) is sufficient to answer \(Q_j\) without requiring additional context from the paper.
-Therefore, we design \(V_{\text{vis\_con}}(Q_j, O_j, A^*_j, F, C)\) so as to prompt \(M_{\text{vision}}\) to select an answer from \(O_j\) based solely on \(F\), \(C\), and \(Q_j\).
+\textbf{Vision-Based Filtering.} The final step verifies that \(A^*_j\) is visually grounded in \(F\) and that \(F\) and \(C\) together provide sufficient information to correctly answer \(Q_j\).
+Since text-based filtering does not access figure \(F\), it cannot verify two critical aspects: (i) whether \(A^*_j\) is actually supported by visual evidence in \(F\), and (ii) whether the information in \(F\) and \(C\) is sufficient to answer \(Q_j\) without requiring additional context from the paper.
+Therefore, we design \(V_{\text{vis\_con}}(Q_j, O_j, A^*_j, F, C)\) so as to prompt \(M_{\text{vision}}^{\text{verify}}\) to select an answer from \(O_j\) based solely on \(F\), \(C\), and \(Q_j\).
 The filter returns \textbf{True} if the model's prediction matches \(A^*_j\), and \textbf{False} otherwise (see Q1 accepted by vision-based filtering in Fig.~\ref{fig:method}).
-This eliminates \emph{incorrectly visually grounded} (E1) and \emph{outside-knowledge} (E4) errors.
-Despite retaining only \(q_j\) that \(M_{\text{vision}}\) answers correctly, the resulting dataset remains challenging (\S\ref{subsec:difficulty}).
-Importantly, while this step applies stringent filtering criteria at the cost of dataset quantity, our ablation study (\S\ref{subsec:ablation}) confirms that it is essential for ensuring dataset quality.
+This helps mitigate \emph{incorrectly visually grounded} (E1) and \emph{outside-knowledge} (E4) errors.
+Despite retaining only those \(q_j\) that \(M_{\text{vision}}^{\text{verify}}\) answers correctly, the resulting dataset remains challenging (\S\ref{subsec:difficulty}).
+Importantly, while this step applies stringent filtering criteria at the cost of dataset quantity, our ablation study (\S\ref{subsec:ablation}) confirms that it is important for maintaining dataset quality.

+\textbf{Mitigating Generation Bias.} Our framework constrains generation bias at two levels.
+First, each question \(Q_j\) and correct answer \(A^*_j\) are derived from an atomic claim \(s_j\) that \(M_{\text{text}}\) extracts from human-authored figure-citing paragraphs (Eq.~\ref{eq:claim-extraction}--\ref{eq:qa-generation}).
+As a result, the topical coverage and question types of the resulting QA pairs are largely shaped by the source text rather than by model preferences, which constrains the bias of \(M_{\text{text}}\) during QA generation.
+Second, we mitigate non-visual shortcuts in the options.
+The visual-dependence filter \(V_{\text{vis\_dep}}\) removes QA pairs where language patterns in the distractors make \(A^*_j\) identifiable without inspecting the figure.
+We also randomly shuffle option positions so that the correct answer is uniformly distributed across A/B/C/D, eliminating positional bias.